WillOram/AzureAD-incident-response/README.md

 * Domain join all the other systems (after configuring the DC as the DNS server for the VNet).
 * Use AD Connect to configure federation with Azure AD, including configuring the ADFS server and the WAP.
 * Configure 443 access to the WAP from the internet.
-* Configure Sentinel, onboard the security logs from all systems and the Azure AD audit logs.
+* Configure Azure Sentinel, onboard the security logs from all systems and the Azure AD audit logs.
 * Configure the diagnostic settings for Azure AD to collect all logs data types.
 * Enable audit logging in the Security & Compliance Center.
 * Create and configure a test application in Azure AD, configure Mail.Read permissions.
 Use the web application quick-start to log-in test users to the app and require them to consent access to their data.